You are here

 The fact is that any time you are using substances, it is risky.
 Every time you use it affects your body and your brain in some way, and being high or drunk can seriously impair good judgement.
 There is no “perfectly safe” substance use.

-However, if you know you or your friends are going to be using substances, there are things you can do make things safer.
+However, if you know you or your friends are going to be using substances, there are things you can do to make things safer.

-- Put the numbers of a safe ride home, Poison Control, emergency services and/or a helpful person you could reach out to into your phone or pocket.
+- Put the numbers of a safe ride home, poison control, emergency services and/or a helpful person you could reach out to into your phone or pocket.
 Do this BEFORE you go out and start using.

 - Tell someone where you’re going to be and who you are with.
 Make plans to be home at a certain time and have a safe way to get there.

 - Know what the signs of overdose look like and make sure your friends know, too.